 Depending on what brain functions are being assessed, the patient will be given a specific task to do such as mentally reacting to something with thoughts or feelings.
 The areas that are activated by the task will “light up” and be captured during the imaging.

 Like fMRI, brain SPECT imaging is used to evaluate blood flow and activity throughout the brain.
-A SPECT scan provides 3 important pieces of information:
+A SPECT scan provides three important pieces of information:

 SPECT is a nuclear medicine procedure that has been used by the doctors at Amen Clinics for more than 30 years to help them more clearly understand the function of their patients’ brains.

 Once the images have been processed, they are read by a highly skilled physician who writes a detailed report about the patient’s brain function.
-At Amen Clinics, this information is then evaluated by the doctor, along with other testing and the patient’s clinical history, to create a comprehensive treatment plan for the patient.
+At Amen Clinics, a doctor evaluates this information along with the results of neuropsychological testing as well as the patient’s clinical history.
+Based on all of this information, the mental health professional creates a personalized treatment plan for the patient.

 SPECT scans are an efficient and relatively simple way to identify any abnormal patterns in the brain that are driving a patient’s symptoms.
 Recently, the Canadian Association of Nuclear Medicine published their new practice guidelines which endorse the use of brain SPECT imaging for the assessment of:

-SPECT, on the other hand, is used to identify abnormal brain function that contributes to a multitude of neurological and psychiatric disorders, thereby providing valuable information that greatly improves patient outcomes.
+SPECT, on the other hand, is used to identify abnormal brain function that contributes to a multitude of neurological and psychiatric disorders.
+Anyone struggling with memory loss or mental health disorders may benefit more from SPECT, which provides valuable information and can greatly improve patient outcomes.

 Mental health issues can’t wait.
 At Amen Clinics, we’re here for you.
 We offer in-clinic brain scanning and appointments, as well as mental telehealth, remote clinical evaluations, and video therapy for adults, children, and couples.
 Find out more by speaking to a specialist today at 888-288-9834 or visit our contact page here.